TAILOR-UoB/new_ways_of_publishing/booksource/content-types/index.md

 :name: fig-cli-sta
 :width: 550px

-Diagram of files and communication for content that is show in the bew browser as static content (the content could be printed).
+Diagram of files and communication for content that is show in the web browser as static content (the content could be printed).
 ```